Courses

 Sharon will be teaching live in 2026 in Portland, Boston, Chicago, Girona Spain, and Tel Aviv Israel.
 This is a precious opportunity to experience her work in a practical clinical setting.

-Portland In-Person Clinical Rounds Teaching Clinic
+Washington, DC, In-Person Clinical Rounds Teaching Clinic

 In Zhāng Zhongjing’s Píng Mài Fǎ, Balancing the Pulse Methods, he wrote: